MiningMath

 Importing the Block Model

-To import the block model, select the option New Project on the left panel of MiningMath (Figure 1).
+To import the block model, select the option New Project on the left panel of MiningMath.

 Afterwards, the file name input field is shown in red, indicating a mandatory field.
-(Figure 2) Browse for and select the CSV formatted file.
+Browse for and select the CSV formatted file.
 Press Next to advance.

-In the next window, shown in Figure 3, the Model Name must be entered.
+In the next window the Model Name must be entered.

 Optionally, the destination folder (Model Folder) can be changed as well as the Scenario Name, and a Scenario Description can be added.

-Upon clicking Next, the following window will provide a statistical summary of information for the block model that will be imported (Figure 4).
+Upon clicking Next, the following window will provide a statistical summary of information for the block model that will be imported.
+Check the parameters carefullyIn particular economic values

 Figure showing the interface to validate your data.

 Upon clicking Next, the CSV file will be imported into MiningMath, and show data related to the block model geo-reference system, that can be only coordinates.
-The next steps are to place the rotation degrees (Azimuth rotation), origin accordingly with your mining package, and the block dimension as illustrated in Figure 5.
-The number of blocks is automatically calculated after the origin and dimensions are provided.
+The next steps are to place the rotation degrees (Azimuth rotation), origin (accordingly with your mining package) and the block dimension.
+The number of blocks is automatically calculated after the origin and dimensions are provided as depicted below.

 Rotated models

-MiningMath supports the use of block models that have been rotated using an Azimuth rotation (Figure 5).
+MiningMath supports the use of block models that have been rotated using an Azimuth rotation.

-The amount of rotation degrees can be passed as depicted in Figure 6.
+The amount of rotation degrees can be passed as depicted in below.

-When Next is selected, the following form will appear (Figure 8), showing correlations between the imported CSV file header and the available field types in MiningMath.
+When Next is selected, the following form will appear, showing correlations between the imported CSV file header and the available field types in MiningMath.

 You must associate each imported column to one of the options located just above the table, for instance: block coordinates X, Y, and Z to Coord.
 X, Y, and Z field types.
 For more details on how you can correlate each column, access this link.
 You can also keep the original data from your previous Mining Package, by using this approach.